Serous tubal intraepithelial carcinoma (STIC)

 What is serous tubal intraepithelial carcinoma (STIC)?

 Serous tubal intraepithelial carcinoma (STIC) is a non-invasive type of fallopian tube cancer.
 It develops from the cells that cover the inside surface of the fallopian tube.
-STIC is a pre-cancerous disease that can, over time, turn into an invasive type of cancer called high-grade serous carcinoma.
+If left untreated, STIC can turn into an invasive type of cancer called high-grade serous carcinoma.

 Why is serous tubular intraepithelial carcinoma called a non-invasive type of cancer?